Scarab Peak

 Descent time: 7:50 (includes Raff ascending Sugarloaf Mountain)

-Scrambling with Raff.
+Scrambling and a little mountaineering with Raff.

 After trying to coordinate our schedules to do a trip for several months, Raff and I were finally able to find a day that agreed with us both.
 I was grateful that Raff had delayed an attempt of Scarab Peak so we could tackle this very cool looking mountain in remarkable surroundings together.

 We decided on a bike approach via Redearth Creek instead of the on-foot Healy Pass approach.
-Leaving the parking lot around 7:30 am we biked the 10.5 km in about 35 minutes and then embarked on the easy but sometimes uninspiring, 2-hour hike into the Egypt Lakes area.
-Soon after we arrived at Scarab Lake for a quick look.
+Leaving the parking lot around 7:30 am, we biked the 10.5 km in about 35 minutes and then embarked on the easy but sometimes uninspiring, 2-hour hike into the Egypt Lakes area.
+Soon after that, we arrived at Scarab Lake for a quick look.
 The lake is definitely one of the scenic highlights of the entire area and always stops me dead in my tracks.

 Instead of following the trail all the way to Mummy Lake, we followed Vern’s track, eventually intercepting the cool, little stream that drains Mummy into Scarab.
 In addition to great views over Scarab Lake, some super interesting snow scenery was cause for a few gasps of astonishment and also some photo ops.